lovanno/ecom-HMLite-vanilla/README.md

 (*Reasoning:* The focus is learning good design practices for future projects)

-&nbsp;

-•*A1 Looking at images, understanding div sections breakpoints, and seeing if pseudo elements are used is allowed
+• A1 Looking at images, understanding div sections breakpoints, and seeing if pseudo elements are used is allowed

 (*Reasoning:* This helps future functionality and understanding of libraries used (SASS, jQuery, etc))